dwaite/connect/openid-connect-4-identity-assurance/examples.md

 ### Request

-In this case, the RP requests verfied person data along with other user claims in the claims parameter and allocates the response to the ID Token (delivered from the token endpoint in case of grant type `code`).
+In this case, the RP requests verfied person data along with other Claims about the End-User in the claims parameter and allocates the response to the ID Token (delivered from the token endpoint in case of grant type `code`).

 The `claims` parameter value is